 We’re currently looking for Warriors!

 Keep an eye out for the Warriors Wanted!
-Blitz launching June 5th!
+Blitz launching June 5th, and send us your submission!
 We’re looking for new authors with fresh, emotional voices who can write strong, alpha heroes against a backdrop of Viking, Medieval or Highlander settings.